galina0217/APT/README.md

 ### 1. Pre-training / Fine-tuning

-Before running the actual pretraining commands, the code requires you to download the dataset. pre-training datasets is stored in `data.bin`.
+Before running the actual pretraining commands, the code requires you to download the dataset.
+Pre-training datasets is stored in `data.bin`.
 And the datasets can be download through [website](https://drive.google.com/file/d/1kbOciSHXSOAFV7X1CuL_nm9_2sxKeDfU/view).

 **1.1 Pretraining**